vitejs/vite/docs/config/server-options.md

 Restrict files that could be served via `/@fs/`.
 When `server.fs.strict` is set to `true`, accessing files outside this directory list that aren't imported from an allowed file will result in a 403.

 Vite will search for the root of the potential workspace and use it as default.
-A valid workspace met the following conditions, otherwise will fallback to the [project root](/guide/#index-html-and-project-root).
+A valid workspace met the following conditions, otherwise will fall back to the [project root](/guide/#index-html-and-project-root).

 - contains `workspaces` field in `package.json`
 - contains one of the following file